SME Stories: Andy McKay, Co-Founder of Evergreen Smart Power

 It’s enabled us to get an objective view on the things that we should be focusing on.
 We can do that internally, of course, but this has created a much better process developing our strategy.
 It’s also given us the evidence we need to build an investment case with more credibility.

-Like many businesses, you are going to need a reasonable amount of money to get things off the ground, and the next stage for us has to be upscaling investment, and the Innovator Support Platform has been instrumental in helping us with that.
+Like many businesses, you are going to need a reasonable amount of money to get things off the ground, and the next stage for us has to be upscaling investment, and the Energy Launchpad has been instrumental in helping us with that.

 What are your hopes for the future?

-To be able to access investment and build up, focussing over the next year or two on developing the capabilities that the Innovator Support Platform helped us to identify and prioritise.
+To be able to access investment and build up, focussing over the next year or two on developing the capabilities that the Energy Launchpad helped us to identify and prioritise.

 We need to focus on a few discrete areas that will allow us to build a business that can access revenues based on flexibility and providing products and services in the energy industry, whether they’re suppliers, the National Grid, or others.